NethermindEth/starknet.go/examples/deployContractUDC/README.md

 1. Uncomment, and assign your account address to the `ACCOUNT_ADDRESS` variable in the ".env" file (make sure to have a few ETH in it)
 1. Uncomment, and assign your starknet public key to the `PUBLIC_KEY` variable in the ".env" file
 1. Uncomment, and assign your private key to the `PRIVATE_KEY` variable in the ".env" file
-1. Make sure you are in the "simpleInvoke" directory
+1. Make sure you are in the "deployAccountUDC" directory
 1. Execute `go run main.go`

 The transaction hash and status will be returned at the end of the execution.